 Rhinoplasty is a cosmetic procedure that alters the outward appearance of the nose without sacrificing its function.
-When performed by a skilled surgeon, it reshapes the contours of the nose in a manner which brings harmony to the other facial features.
-Overdeveloped ridges along the dorsum (more commonly known as a dorsal “hump”), which create a bump or hook along the nose when seen from the side, may be gently removed, and broad or misshapen nasal tips can be refined.
+When performed by a skilled surgeon, it reshapes the contours of the nose in a manner that brings harmony to the other facial features.
+Overdeveloped ridges along the dorsum (more commonly known as a dorsal “hump”), which create a bump or hook along the nose when seen from the side, maybe gently removed, and broad or misshapen nasal tips can be refined.
 Defects in the nose that are present after an accident, sports injury, or even at birth may be corrected.
 In addition, the tip of the nose often begins to droop as its structural support weakens with age.
 Rhinoplasty, or nasal reshaping, can assist in facial rejuvenation.
-Dr. Chow is well versed in both “open” and “closed” rhinoplasty techniques, and can discuss how refinement of the nose may best be achieved.
+Dr. Chow is well versed in both “open” and “closed” rhinoplasty techniques and can discuss how refinement of the nose may best be achieved.

 Because the shape of the nose is so central to how a face looks, it should complement the natural contours of the face.
 Some patients benefit from concurrent chin implants at the time of nasal surgery to achieve a balanced facial aesthetic.
 During a consultation session with Dr. Jen Chow at this Arcadia, California rhinoplasty practice, such options may be discussed and reviewed.

-Reshaping the nose has been described many ways, from nose job to nose surgery to rhinoplasty.
+Reshaping the nose has been described in many ways, from a nose job to nose surgery to rhinoplasty.
 In primary rhinoplasty, the nose is surgically reshaped to a more aesthetically pleasing shape.
 Because of the specific concerns of those patients who desire Asian rhinoplasty or revision rhinoplasty, these topics have been addressed separately.
 Simply click on the name of the procedure in order to follow the link to the appropriate web page.

 Before the Procedure

-During your initial consultation, Dr. Jen Chow will perform a complete history and physical examination of your face and nose to determine if rhinoplasty, or nasal reshaping, is the appopriate solution for your cosmetic concerns.
+During your initial consultation, Dr. Jen Chow will perform a complete history and physical examination of your face and nose to determine if rhinoplasty, or nasal reshaping, is the appropriate solution for your cosmetic concerns.
 The two of you will then discuss the procedure in full.
 In many cases, the use of digital imaging to see what the nose might look like after surgery is a powerful tool that can significantly assist in communication between you and your facial plastic surgeon.

 Once you have decided to have surgery, Dr. Chow will fully explain the risks and benefits of the procedure, taking the time to answer any and all questions you may have.

-A thorough work up based on your age, health history, and any risk factors you might have (previous surgery, certain habits such as tobacco use, over the counter nose sprays, specific vitamins and supplements) will be reviewed.
+A thorough work-up based on your age, health history, and any risk factors you might have (previous surgery, certain habits such as tobacco use, over-the-counter nose sprays, specific vitamins, and supplements) will be reviewed.
 In order to be certain that you will be safe for the procedure, specific tests or a consultation with your primary care physician may be needed.

 You will be provided with written instructions regarding what to do in the weeks leading up to surgery.
 Foods, supplements, and even vitamins that may thin the blood should be avoided.
-Aspirin, ibuprofen, Alleve, and other over the counter non-steroidal inflammatory medications (NSAIDs) should be avoided as well.
+Aspirin, ibuprofen, Alleve, and other over-the-counter non-steroidal inflammatory medications (NSAIDs) should be avoided as well.

 Should you have any questions prior to the procedure, you should always feel free to contact Dr. Chow.
 He will be more than happy to answer your questions.

 Most of Dr. Chow’s rhinoplasty procedures are done in a fully accredited outpatient surgical facility for maximum safety.
-Dr. Chow also works with board certified anesthesiologists to be certain that you are comfortable and safely monitored throughout your procedure.
+Dr. Chow also works with board-certified anesthesiologists to be certain that you are comfortable and safely monitored throughout your procedure.